FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 Belgian households will only be able to be in close contact with one extra person over Christmas.
 People living on their own will be able to meet two others.
 Fireworks will be banned on New Year's Eve to limit gatherings and foreign travel is strongly discouraged.

 IRELAND Three households will be allowed to meet between Dec.
 18 and Jan.
-6, Prime Minister Micheal Martin said.
-The countrywide travel ban will be lifted for that period.
+6, and the countrywide travel ban will be lifted for that period.

 BRITAIN

 Up to three households will be allowed to meet at home from Dec.
 23 until Dec.
-27, and people will be also able to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
-Shops will be also allowed to stay open for longer over Christmas and in January.
+27. People will be able to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
+Shops will be allowed to stay open for longer over Christmas and in January.

 POLAND

-The Polish government said no more than five people could be invited to one household according to the new set of rules which are to last until Dec.
+No more than five people will be allowed to be invited to one household according to the new set of rules which are to last until Dec.
 27.

-Governments of Hungary, Portugal and the Netherlands have all said they were considering special rules for the holiday season, but have yet to announce specific steps.

-(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski)
+(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Mark Potter, Tomasz Janowski and Toby Chopra)